Nataša Pirc Musar: President of Slovenia

 On June 23, 2022, Pirc Musar announced her candidacy for President of Slovenia in the 2022 Slovenian presidential election, scheduled for October 23, 2022, as an independent candidate.
 She was the first to announce her candidacy for president, and she was endorsed by former presidents of Slovenia Milan Kučan and Danilo Türk.
 Pirc Musar has not been a member of a political party, and she does not plan to become one.
+She initially stated she did not expect support from right-wing parties and did not want support from The Left party, but later clarified that her statement had been taken out of context and that she would not reject support from any party.
 While she defended her candidacy as an independent, parties such as the Pirate Party and Youth Party – European Greens also supported her.

 Her candidacy sparked media speculation about her relationship with Marta Kos, vice president of the ruling party Freedom Movement, who announced her own candidacy for president a little later.
 Pirc Musar and Kos claimed to be friends, but according to media reports they stopped communicating with each other.
 In September 2022, Kos withdrew her candidacy, which led to a surge in support for Pirc Musar, who was already leading.
 In October, she came second in the first round of the presidential elections, therefore becoming one of the two contenders in the run-off of the presidential elections in November 2022.
 In the second round of November 13, Pirc Musar defeated Slovenian Democratic Party candidate Anže Logar and was elected Slovenia's first female president.

 In September 2025, Musar criticized world powers and permanent members of the Security Council (Russia, China, the United States, France, and the United Kingdom) for only pursuing their narrow national interests and offering "terror, conflict, pollution, fear, inequalities and war" instead of defending peace.
 She also called for an end to the genocide in Gaza, saying, "We did not stop the Holocaust, we did not stop the genocide in Rwanda, we did not stop the genocide in Srebrenica.
 We must stop the genocide in Gaza.
 There are no excuses any more, none!"

 Personal life

 Pirc Musar is married to Aleš Musar, a businessman.
-They have a son.
+They have a son, Maks (born 2001).
+They live in Radomlje in a villa built in 1933.

 Her husband is the owner of a property known as the "Russian dacha" in Zgornje Gameljne.
-The couple owns a Rolls-Royce Phantom VI limousine, made in 1971 for and once owned by Princess Alexandra, first cousin of Queen Elizabeth II.